The Awakening Collective

 Ego Development Stages & Enlightenment

 Susanne Cook-Greuter expanded on Jane Loevinger's ego development theory to map how adults construct meaning throughout their lives.
 Her model describes a progression from conventional to postconventional stages, each representing a qualitatively different way of making sense of reality.
 Although awakening can happen from any stage, we'll focus here on the stages that are closer to enlightenment: the Achiever (Stage 4), Individualist (Stage 4/5), Autonomous (Stage 5), Construct-Aware (Stage 5/6), and Unitive (Stage 6).
-Unitive Stage is when self and no-self become a stable, interpenetrating phenomenon.
+Unitive Stage is when self and no-self begin to merge into a stable, interpenetrating phenomenon.

 The Achiever stage